MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
-- Cancel event when player in creative mode break the minigame sign block
 - Add Use Case image to README.md
 - Add feature to RockScissorPaper (`stage` custom option for several play in a game)
 - Falling block bug (plus score some times until the stepped block falls) (how to fix: process `plusScore()` when the stepped block is disappeared)